 OSGi specification, in

-Important Not all Liferay extension points are available as referenced services.
-Service references are common in Declarative Services (DS) components, but extension points can be exposed in other ways too.
+Important Not all Extension points in Liferay DXP are available as referenced services.
+Referenced services are common extension points when using Declarative Services (DS), but there are extension points not exposed this way.
+If your project does not use the DS component framework, you’d need to look for the API that describes its service consumption from the OSGi registry.
 Here’s a brief list of other potential extension points in Liferay DXP:

 - Instances of